ansys/pyprimemesh/doc/source/user_guide/connections.rst

 Zonelet Connection
 ===================

-In order to successfully generate a volume mesh, a watertight, fully connected, surface mesh is required which may require Connect operations.
-They can also be used to conformally connect multiple watertight volumes to give shared Zonelets (and therefore connected volume mesh) between them.
+Connect operations helps you create a watertight, fully connected, surface mesh for successful volume mesh generation.
+Connect operation conformally connects multiple watertight volumes providing shared zonelets (and therefore connected volume mesh) between them.
 The :class:`Connect <ansys.meshing.prime.Connect>` class allows you to connect the face zonelets in a part, volume, or model using various connect algorithms.
 The three major operations for Zonelet Connection are Intersect, Stitch and Join.